Breakthrough-Energy/PreREISE/ATTRIBUTION.md

   * ***prereise/gather/data/demanddata/eia/demo/eastern_demand_v6_demo/miso/20151231_dfal_hist.xls***
   * ***prereise/gather/data/demanddata/eia/demo/eastern_demand_v6_demo/miso/20161231_dfal_hist.xls***

+##### General Purpose
+The dataset is used to generate demand profiles for the Eastern interconnection.

 ##### Note
-* Requesting attribution
-* Provide a copy of the final product to MISO
+When using this dataset, provide a copy of the final product to MISO.

 ---